-Strategies Actions Rural and Rangelands 1.
-Protect rural land from incompatible land uses and protect high quality land for cattle, agriculture or pastoral purposes.
-2. Support compatible uses in the hinterlands of the townsites of Onslow, Tom Price and Paraburdoo, where these contribute to quality of life, recreation and liveability.
-3. Recognise the rights and customs of Traditional Owners in relation to their ability to access and use lands and waterways.
-Rural and Rangelands 1.
-Allow for incidental and discretionary land uses in the "Rural" zone to be inserted into the Scheme recognising that rural land is intended to be a highly flexible zone for a range of land uses, and the zone can also accommodate natural landscape values and environmental considerations.
-2. Insert aquaculture as a land use in the "Rural" zone and include provisions to consider appropriate measures including bio-security, water use, wastewater management and buffers if required.
-3. Advocate development of higher capability land suitable for agriculture and agriculture-related projects, as mapped for the Pilbara Hinterland Agricultural Development Initiative by the Department of Primary Industries and Regional Development.
-4. Advocate that pastoralists and pastoral leases undertake and operate in a sustainable manner and incorporate regenerative farming methods to assist in reducing degradation and erosion.
-5. Investigate the viability of irrigated agricultural, taking into the account the limited lifespan and volatility of operational extractive industries (due to market forces) and dewatering surplus.
+R RURAL AND RANGELANDS Strategies Actions Support compatible uses in the hinterlands of the townsites of Onslow, Tom Price and Paraburdoo, where these contribute to quality of life, recreation and liveability.
+Recognise the rights and customs of Traditional 'Rural' zone to be inserted into the Scheme э.
+Owners in relation to their ability to access and , use lands and waterways.
+Insert aquaculture as a land use in the 'Rural' zone and include provisions to consider appropriate measures including bio-security, water use, wastewater management and buffers if required.
+Advocate development of higher capability land suitable for agriculture and agriculture-related projects, as mapped for the Pilbara Hinterland Agricultural Development Initiative by the Department of Primary Industries and Regional Development.
+Advocate that pastoralists and pastoral leases undertake and operate in a sustainable manner and incorporate regenerative farming methods to assist in reducing degradation and erosion.
+Investigate the viability of irrigated agricultural, taking into the account the limited lifespan and volatility of operational extractive industries (due to market forces) and dewatering surplus.